rmortale/awssite/content/post/tutorials/create-lambda-app.md

   - Lambda
 ---

-In this post i created a little [video](https://youtu.be/Kx1b6yOa9Rg) to show you how to create a Lambda application.
+In this post i created a little video to show you how to create a Lambda application.
 Give it a try.

+{{< youtube Kx1b6yOa9Rg >}}

 [![AWS](https://static.shareasale.com/image/43514/468X6010.jpg)](https://shareasale.com/r.cfm?b=1373702&amp;u=2310472&amp;m=43514&amp;urllink=&amp;afftrack=)